The Best AR-15 Suppressors

 If you’ve been thinking about upgrading your AR-15 rifle with a suppressor, you’re in good company.
 According to the ATF, the number of suppressors in circulation has almost doubled in the past 3 years, to more than 1.7 million in 2019.

-Whether you shoot .223 or 5.56, the Surefire SOCOM556 RC2 is for 10-inch and longer rifles only.
-This suppressor is a little over a pound and is compatible with the SureFire array of Fast-Attach® mounting adapters so be sure to factor this into your upper receiver setup when purchasing.
+Whether you shoot .223 or 5.56, the Banish 223 Suppressor is for 10-inch and longer rifles only.
+This suppressor is a little over a pound and is compatible with smaller center-fire calibers — which means all rifles .224 and smaller, including rimfire rifles.

-For precision shooters, Surefire verifies this suppressor test fires sub-1 MOA group size and point-of-impact shift, making this a reliable suppressor for accurate long-range shooting.
+For precision shooters, Banish verifies this suppressor test fires sub-1 MOA group size and point-of-impact shift, making this a reliable suppressor for accurate long-range shooting.

 While the Advanced Armament SR5 is on the heavier side, it is full-auto rated and helps with recoil reduction.
 This suppressor maintains the accuracy of your chosen barrel and is compatible with short-barreled rifles as well.